 The Barbican Conservatory is one of London’s hidden gems – a giant botanical garden in the middle of the sprawling Barbican complex.
 It’s time to explore.

-The Barbican is one of my favourite London spots – a huge complex of striking Brutalist architecture, it’s a cool cultural hub that deserves your attention.
+The Barbican is one of my favourite free London spots – a huge complex of striking Brutalist architecture, it’s a cool cultural hub that deserves your attention.

 Navigate your way through the maze of walkways, stairs and tunnels and you might just find the Barbican’s coolest secret… The Barbican Conservatory.